Northland Pioneer College logo

 2025

-Von Lawson is scheduled to become president in January.
+Von Lawson scheduled to become President.

 Leadership